learn-co-curriculum/conditional-readme/README.md

 In other words, control flow lets you tell your program what code to execute conditionally.
 As humans, we actually enact flow control *every day*.
 For instance, if you are hungry, you will go and get a snack.
 Otherwise, you'll stay put and continue to read this awesome readme.

-Flow control is an important part of Ruby programming and web development.
+Control flow is an important part of Ruby programming and web development.
 In the context of a web application, for example, you can easily think of content or functionality on a website you've visited that is only available to a user *if* that user is logged in.

-## Implementing Flow Control
+## Implementing Control Flow

 There are a number of ways to tell your program to conditionally execute certain code, the basic forms of which are: